Ibby916/side-classification-and-tooth-segmentation-in-bitewing-radiographs/README.md

 In dental diagnosis, the analysis of bitewing radiographs is crucial for detecting, monitoring, and treating dental issues.
 Two crucial steps in analyzing bitewings are distinguishing between the left and right radiographs along with accurately identifying, numbering, and segmenting each tooth.
-Tra ditional methods of these steps in analyzing bitewings are time-consuming, labor-intensive, and prone to variability in interpretation, leading to diagnostic errors and inconsistent treatment outcomes.
+Traditional methods of these steps in analyzing bitewings are time-consuming, labor-intensive, and prone to variability in interpretation, leading to diagnostic errors and inconsistent treatment outcomes.
 To address these issues, this study proposes a comprehensive framework for classifying radiographs (left vs. right) and accurately numbering and segmenting teeth using CNN-based classifiers (CNN, VGG19,